awslabs/soci-snapshotter/docs/pull-modes.md

-# Pull modes of soci-snapshotter
+# Pull modes of the SOCI snapshotter

-soci-snapshotter is a remote snapshotter.
+The SOCI snapshotter is a remote snapshotter.
 It is able to lazily load the contents of a container image when a *SOCI index* is present in the remote registry.
 If a SOCI index is not found, it will download and uncompress the image layers at launch time, just like the default snapshotter does.